 Four individual preparations of Colorado lamb were served with the large, pink, herb-roasted cut in the center of this plate.
 The lamb ravioli, lamb sausage, lamb short rib, and sweetbreads made a delicious companion and set the stage for the main event.

-Delivered personally by the star of the meal is the Muscovy duck stuffed with lavender and glazed with honey.
+Delivered personally, the star of the meal is the Muscovy duck stuffed with lavender and glazed with honey.
 The manager even takes the time to carve the bird so everyone can watch in amazement and prepare their tastebuds.
 Only the very prime morsels were served alongside asparagus, ramps, and strawberries.

 No French dinner is complete without a little cheese, so a fromage cart pushed by a server pulls up tableside.
 The server then distributes out a selection of artisanal cheeses based on the diner's preferences.
 The cheese is wonderfully paired with raisin walnut breadsticks.